 Brother John Pill, Principal of St Michael’s College, was seconded as Principal from 1999-2000.
 Brother Pill introduced a range of changes to the organisational structure of the school.
 Subject coordinators were reorganised into a team of Learning Area coordinators.
 The five House leaders were designated as student development coordinators.

 Mr Michael Dahl, former Principal of St John’s College, Whyalla, was appointed Principal of Cardijn in 2000.
 Mr Dahl's focus was in the area of improving the College infrastructure.
 He began with a large-scale plan of improvements and much needed maintenance.
 In addition, he proceeded with the development of the College Gymnasium, redevelopment of the Administration area and the College entrance and roundabout.
 These developments were completed in 2003.
 Mr Dahl also began a review of College administrative procedures and marketing strategy.
 Mr Dahl completed his tenure at Cardijn College in 2004 following his appointment as Principal Consultant at the Catholic Education Office.

 Mr Paul Rijken was appointed as the current Principal of Cardijn College in 2005.
 He was the Deputy Principal of St Aloysius College, Adelaide.
 He is a founding teacher of Cardijn College and began his teaching duties as the Physical Education Coordinator on its first day in 1984.
 Mr Rijken was at Cardijn College for 13 years before moving to his last appointment at St Aloysius College.

-Today the College is a vibrant community with 900 students enrolled and 100 staff members.
+Today the College is a vibrant community with 900 students enrolled and over 100 staff members.